 - Do you relate to the following statement: “I am looking for a weight loss plan that does not involve working out”

 - Do you have any dietary restrictions or food allergies?

 After this last set of questions, you will be informed that Noom is waiving the $20 starter fee.
-This is not the cost of the 2-week trial.
-That will come up after all of the calculations go through.
+The trial will come up after all of the calculations go through.